 Designed with the support of oil companies and helicopter operators, the H175 offers cost competitiveness, performance and new standards of safety and comfort.

-The H175 can operate at its full payload in 90% of oil and gas operations.
+The H175 can operate at its full payload in 90 percent of the world’s oil and gas destinations.
 It provides the best payload range-per-passenger/radius-of-action (RoA) in the medium-class helicopter category.

 The H175 is available with an extended maximum takeoff weight (MTOW) of 7.8 tonnes, offering an additional payload of 300 kilograms or an additional 40 nautical miles RoA.

-With 16 passengers aboard in an oil and gas configuration, it can fly to distances of 165 nautical miles RoA, increasing to more than 200 nautical miles RoA when 12 passengers are carried, with no auxiliary fuel tank required.
+With 16 passengers aboard in an oil and gas configuration, it can fly to distances of 162 nautical miles RoA, increasing to 218 nautical miles RoA when 12 passengers are carried, with no auxiliary fuel tank required.
 In a higher density configuration, it can carry as many as 18 passengers up to 130 nautical miles RoA.

 The H175 also has a high power margin in One Engine Inoperative (OEI) conditions.
 The helicopter can perform Performance Class 1 takeoffs and landings at MTOW in ISA+20°C conditions from a 75 ft.-high platform.

-In public services operations the H175 is a high performer, offering the greatest endurance (5h58 hours), longest range, and highest cruise speed in its class, with a standard fuel tank capacity of more than 2 tonnes.
+In public services operations the H175 is a high performer, offering the greatest endurance (more than six hours), longest range, and highest cruise speed in its class, with a standard fuel tank capacity of more than 2 tonnes.

 The highly capable automatic flight control system – which is evolved from the proven automatic flight control system (AFCS) on the H225 – offers exceptional high hovering precision and stability.